 If you've seen the vintage-inspired Coloradical T-shirts with images of the Rocky Mountains, the cityscape, the state flag, and other quirky designs around town and wondered where to find one of your own, life just got easier.
-This week, the three-year-old, Colorado-love clothing line launches its , created by , making it easy to get your hands on your favorite designs.
+This week, the three-year-old, Colorado-love clothing line launches its new website , created by Legwork Studio , making it easy to get your hands on your favorite designs.

 Today, the one-man operation churns out about two or three new designs each month, at 150 T-shirts per batch.
 Once those tees—available for men and women in small to extra-large—sell out, the design typically is retired, and Sikorski moves on in search of new material.
-The designer’s favorite: the .
+The designer’s favorite: the Teepee tee .
 (To see the latest Coloradical designs, check out our slide show .)

 “The brand’s identity is based in fun and a love for all things Colorado,” Sikorski says.